cewing/training.python_web/source/presentations/session04.rst

 Parsing Restaurant Data
 -----------------------

 Now that we have the records we want, we need to parse them.
-We want to preserve:

 .. rst-class:: build
 .. container::

-    We'll start by parsing out the information about the restaurant themselves:
+    We'll start by extracting information about the restaurants:

     .. rst-class:: build

     * Name
     * Address
     * Location
-    * ...

     How is this information contained in our records?